Bankydog/Vue_todolist/README.md

-## Learnning about thorw a data between "Component & Propt"
+## Learnning about thorw a data between "Component & Props"